+2.1 When using a College vehicle, all staff must:

+Be the named driver on the booking sheet and supply a mobile contact number to Reception.

+All medical issues that affect driving must be notified to the College.

-- 2.1 When using a College vehicle, all staff must: - Be the named driver on the booking sheet and supply a mobile contact number to Reception. - Check the vehicle in accordance with the checklist issued with the keys. - Drivers must observe the Highway Code and Road Traffic Act. - Complete the mileage log for each journey made. - Observe the NON-SMOKING restriction. - Ensure the seating capacity is not exceeded, and all passengers behave in a safe manner. - Obtain supplies of fuel from local garage, details of which will be in the vehicle pack, by showing the official fuel card which is attached to the car key-ring.
+Check the vehicle in accordance with the checklist issued with the keys.

+Drivers must observe the Highway Code and Road Traffic Act.

+Complete the mileage log for each journey made.

+Observe the NON-SMOKING restriction.

+Ensure the seating capacity is not exceeded, and all passengers behave in a safe manner.

+Obtain supplies of fuel from local garage, details of which will be in the vehicle pack, by showing the official fuel card which is attached to the car keyring.

-- All fuel obtained must be recorded on a garage receipt showing vehicle registration number, as well as recorded against the log book entry for that journey. - Any incidents, such as punctures, accidents or breakdowns, must be recorded on the Fault Report log which is contained within the vehicle pack and reported to Reception once the breakdown has been dealt with according to procedure. - Any faults with the vehicle should be logged on the Fault Report Log. - Any misuse of the vehicle whether through failure to comply with regulation laid down by the College or misconduct of the passengers will mean withdrawal of the privilege of use for a specific period of time.
+- All fuel obtained must be recorded on a garage receipt showing vehicle registration number, as well as recorded against the logbook entry for that journey. - Any incidents, such as punctures, accidents or breakdowns, must be recorded on the Fault Report log which is contained within the vehicle pack and reported to Reception once the breakdown has been dealt with according to procedure. - Any faults with the vehicle should be logged on the Fault Report Log.

+- Any misuse of the vehicle whether through failure to comply with regulation laid down by the College or misconduct of the passengers will mean withdrawal of the privilege of use for a specific period of time.
 Further instances will result in complete withdrawal of privilege of use. - On return to the Galashiels campus, give the vehicle keys to Reception - out with Reception hours keys must be returned to a member of evening Facilities staff so that keys can be stored securely.
-Phone 01896 662655 or 662644 for assistance. - In the event of late return of keys Reception must be notified as soon as possible - out with Reception hours you must contact a member of the evening Facilities staff on 01896 662655 or 01896 662644. - Clean out the vehicle when finished.
+Relevant telephone numbers will be displayed at Reception. - In the event of late return of keys Reception must be notified as soon as possible - out with Reception hours you must contact a member of the evening Facilities staff on the numbers displayed at Reception.
+This number will change depending which staff member is on duty. - Clean out the vehicle when finished.